nerrull/timbre-study/README.md

 ## Variants (branches)
 ### master
-Participants will choose a visualisation mode and complete one full pass of the study
+Participants are assigned a random visualisation mode and complete one full pass of the study.

 ### students
-Same as master, but the final page presents some of the data collected (mean times, number of samples visited) and allows them to download this data as a .csv file.
+Same as master, but participants can choose the visualisation mode and the final page presents some of the data collected (mean times, number of samples visited).

 ### on-site
 This variant was developed for participants who were paid to complete the study on-location.